 The Wacs Vendor Manager, wacsvendmgr is used in the maintenance of the vendor database which is used by some of the model and set display pages to profer a link back to the original site and heavily in the download infrastructure.
 It can display, update or create new vendor records in the vendor database.
-When first invoked, it will offer a choice of vendor sites which have been preloaded into the system using the the console tool vendor table population command, vendpop.
-A number of sample vendor records are distributed in the XML file, vendors.xml which is read by the vendpop command.
+When first invoked, it will offer a choice of vendor sites which have been preloaded into the system using the the console tool vendor table population command, vendors.xml.
+A number of sample vendor records are distributed in the XML file, vendors.xml which is read by the the section called "The wacspop command" command.
 This is typically done automatically by the easyinstall command when WACS is installed, or manually if the RPM packages were used.